dream11/react-native-remote-ui/README.md

 # react-native-remote-ui

-Remote Component allow react-native (Host) applications to render remote (Server) components.
+React Native Remote UI allow react-native (Host) applications to render remote (Server) components.
 Remote components are loaded through URI at runtime.
 Remotely loaded components behaves similar to the locally imported components.

 Remote Component are babel transpiled source code of tsx or jsx, which is executed at runtime.
 This gives capability to update/change UI without app release.
 Remote Components can use hooks like `useState` and also react lifecycle events like `useEffect`.